hellosumitg/HowTo___InGolang/README.md

 # HowTo___InGolang
-Collection of all applications and their ways of implementation in Golang.
+Collection of all crucial parts of applications and their proper implementations in Golang.
+Special Thanks to Anthony De Meulemeester🙏😇

 ### day1 : [ComposeInterfaces](https://github.com/hellosumitg/HowTo___InGolang/tree/main/ComposeInterfaces)